Adobe-Marketing-Cloud/aep-sdks-documentation/resources/frequently-asked-questions/README.md

 The Experience Platform SDK migrates the locally stored user contexts from the 4x SDKs.
 Using both SDKs can cause severe data quality issues and user cliffing.
 For more information, see [Upgrade to the Experience Platform SDKs](../upgrading-to-aep/).

+### What platforms are supported?
+For a complete list of supported platforms, please see [Latest SDK Versions](../upgrading-to-aep/current-sdk-versions).

 ### What OS versions are supported?

 * Android versions 4.0 or later \(API levels 14 or later\)